Mongolia Golden Eagle Festival

 Accommodation: Bayangol Hotel (or similar)

-Day 17 : End In Ulaanbaatar
+Day 17 : End in Ulaanbaatar

 Meals Included: Breakfast